 Matching by currency is straightforward.
-All of our liabilities are denominated in Great British Pounds ('GBP'), so we match by investing mainly in GBP-denominated assets.
+All of our liabilities are denominated in Great British Pounds ('GBP'), so we match by investing mainly in GBPdenominated assets.
 As a result, our currency risk is low.

-We invest our assets in line with the Prudent Person Principle, as required by regulation.

-We ensure this by carefully selecting investment managers and designing their instructions to cover the security, quality, liquidity and profitability of the assets they select.
+We invest our assets in line with the Prudent Person Principle, by carefully selecting investment managers and designing their instructions to cover the security, quality, liquidity and profitability of the assets they select.
 Assets are always invested in the best interests of Members.